Danvm94/investosphere/TESTING.md

 #### **Wallet Feature**

-As a user, I want to have a digital wallet where I can manage my balance, add funds, and withdraw funds as needed.
+`As a user, I want to have a digital wallet where I can manage my balance, add funds, and withdraw funds as needed.`

-The Wallet feature meets the following criteria:

 1. **Dedicated Wallet Section**: A dedicated section for managing the user's wallet is available on the website.